RemusRD/CatShelterAPI/README.md

 - Then, create a new database in MySQL
 - create an account in https://hub.docker.com/

+# How to run the application

+-- mvn clean install
+-- build docker file
+-- docker-compose up...

 ## 💡Important notes:
 - In order to put api running you need to install docker https://docs.docker.com/get-docker/